flaminiafortuni/FORECAST/README.md

 **In few words**
 FORECAST constructs a light-cone centered on the observer's position exploiting the output snapshots of a simulation and computes the observed flux of each simulated stellar element, modeled as a Single Stellar Population, in any chosen set of pass-band filters, including k-correction, IGM absorption and dust attenuation.
-These fluxes are then used to create an image on a grid of pixels, to which observational features such as background noise and PSF blurring can be added.
-This allows to obtain simulated galaxies with realistic morphologies and star formation histories.
+These fluxes are then used to create an image on a grid of pixels, to which observational features such as background noise and PSF blurring can be added with our Python script for the post-processing of the images.

 **Pipeline**